2 cups all-purpose flour

 Directions - Yogurt Muffins Recipe:

-large bowl whisk together eggs, milk, brown sugar, warm melted butter
+In large bowl whisk together eggs, milk, brown sugar, warm melted butter (not hot), and vanilla.

 Recipe yields 12 yogurt muffins.